BarryBouwer/VulneraWise/content/en/solutions/_index.md

     enable: true
     title: "<span>Critical Vulnerability Prioritization</span>"
     subtitle: "Remediate What Matters Most"
-    details: "Not all vulnerabilities are equal.
-With VulneraWise, you can identify which vulnerabilities require immediate attention by assessing the severity and likelihood of exploitation based on your infrastructure.
-By focusing remediation efforts on high-risk vulnerabilities, we help you improve your organization’s security posture with fewer resources.
-Our solution integrates seamlessly into an organization's existing SecOps tooling and processes, allowing you to leverage our real-time exploit intelligence and critical vulnerability prioritization in your current workflow. "
+    details: "Not every vulnerability deserves your team’s attention—VulneraWise helps you focus on the ones that do.
+Our customizable decision-tree model prioritizes vulnerabilities based on exploit maturity, system exposure, and business impact—tailored to your specific environment and risk profile.
+Transparent logic that lets you trace every prioritization back to data points.
+It all integrates seamlessly into your existing SecOps tooling, so you can act faster, with fewer resources, and without changing the way you work."
     button:
         label: "Schedule Demo"
         url: "about-us/#form"
     boxes:
         - icon: "images/turn.png"
-          title: "Context-Driven Prioritization"
+          title: "Tailored, Context-Aware Prioritization"
-          details: "Make smarter decisions with severity analysis of real-world exploits in your context."
+          details: "Aligns severity and real-world exploit signals with your infrastructure and risk profile, so decisions reflect your actual exposure."
         - icon: "images/stopwatch.png"
-          title: "Faster Remediation"
+          title: "Accelerated, Focused Remediation"
-          details: "Respond faster by focusing efforts on critical vulnerabilities for your organization."
+          details: "Quickly identify and resolve the vulnerabilities that matter most, without wasting time on low-impact issues."
         - icon: "images/id.png"
-          title: "Optimized Resource Allocation"
+          title: "Smarter Use of Security Resources"
-          details: "Prioritize your team’s efforts on impactful exploits, not low-risk issues."
+          details: "Free up time and reduce effort by directing your team toward high-risk, high-priority threats."
         - icon: "images/select.png"
-          title: "Integrates Into Your Workflow"
+          title: "No Workflow Disruption"
-          details: "Power your existing tools with VulneraWise insights without changing your processes."
+          details: "VulneraWise integrates directly into your existing tools and dashboards—no new platform to manage, no processes to reinvent."
 ---

 {{< highlight javascript >}}